Kristoffer/Kristoffer/CV.md

 Change is Faster than Ever, and Will Never Again Be This Slow

-if Nothing is Here by Now, it Probably Never Will
+if Nothing is Here by Now, It Probably Never Will

-until then you can find me on [LinkedIn](https://linkedin.com/in/ultraslice)
+Until Then, You can find me on [LinkedIn](https://linkedin.com/in/ultraslice)